Prerna99-star/Face-Detection/README.md

-# Face-Detection
+# Face-Detector
-Usinf OpenCV and python
+Using OpenCV and python